victorgarciaesgi/vue-chart-3/README.md

 [npm-total-downloads-src]: https://img.shields.io/npm/dt/vue-chart-3.svg
 [npm-downloads-href]: https://www.npmjs.com/package/vue-chart-3

-This package is a rewrite of [vue-chartjs](https://github.com/apertureless/vue-chartjs) for Chart.js 3, but written in Typescript with [vue-demi](https://github.com/vueuse/vue-demi) and Vue Composition API.
+This package is a rewrite of [vue-chartjs](https://github.com/apertureless/vue-chartjs) for Chart.js 3, but written in Typescript with Vue 3 composition api in mind.

+# ⚠️ Breaking changes and new versions numbers

+In previous versions, `vue-demi` was used.
+It worked really well, but as the project advanced, they were a lot of problems with vue-related typescript definitions, tests and conflict between dependencies.

+This new system will keep `vue-chart-3` working for both Vue 2 & 3 with designated versions (`2.x` and `3.x` respectively), but each one designed for their specific Vue version.

+Code wise, there is not big breaking changes.
+But the Vue 3 version will have improved type checking for components template (with Volar extension).

+For Vue 3 users, nothing changes.
+For Vue 2 users, you will have to keep `2.x` version of `vue-chart-3`

 # Installation

+## For Vue 3

 ```bash
 npm i vue-chart-3